ocsfwarch/tap_giphy/README.md

 ## Description

-Stash has decided to pivot from investing to the GIF-search-engine space, and needs your help to build out a web-app prototype for their new product.
+The corporation has decided to pivot from investing to the GIF-search-engine space, and needs some software development help to build out a web-app prototype for their new product.

 ## Requirements